A group of Independence Associates and I walked in this year’s Unite for HER 5K – masks & all!

 I learned that there are different types of breast cancer, and each type of cancer is fueled by something different.
-Some cancers are driven by hormones, but my cancer was fueled by a protein called HER-2.
+Some cancers are driven by hormones, and my form, known as HER2-positive, was aggressive and was fueled by a protein that tells cancer cells to replicate.

 Within two weeks of my diagnosis I was facing a whirlwind of doctors’ appointments, a breast MRI, and genetic testing.
 I spent the morning of my 46th birthday meeting with the genetic counselor and spent the afternoon meeting with a reconstructive surgeon.
 When you are diagnosed with cancer, you immediately have to learn a different language.
 You are dropped into “cancer college” and you are a freshman.
-You don’t know where you are going, you don’t know the rules or the language and you don’t have any friends in this new school.
-Now, a year later, I feel like a graduate student.
+You don’t know where you are going.
+You don’t know the rules or the language, and you don’t have any friends in this new school.
+Now, years later, I feel like a graduate student.

 Family History and Genetic Testing